Skip to main content

 B. A certificate holder or seated sightseeing vehicle driver commits a violation of this chapter if he or she provides or stocks any beer, ale, wine, or other alcoholic beverage in the seated sightseeing vehicle.

 C. The consumption of beer, ale, wine, or other alcoholic beverages upon or within a seated sightseeing vehicle is strictly prohibited.
 The certificate holder shall make clear on any company website that promotes a seated sightseeing vehicle, at points of sale, and upon entry to a seated sightseeing vehicle that alcohol is prohibited on a seated sightseeing vehicle.
+Within 60 days of the passage of this ordinance, the MTLC shall review the websites and procedures of the certificate holder, and generate a report indicating compliance or lack thereof with this section.
+Thirty (30) days following the issuance of such a report, noncompliance with this section shall be deemed a violation to be adjudicated by the MTLC in accordance with the MTLC Rules and Procedures.

 D. It is unlawful for any person driving or in any way operating a seated sightseeing vehicle to knowingly allow a passenger or staff to consume alcoholic beverages within a seated sightseeing vehicle.
-For purposes of this subsection, "knowingly allow" means the person has actual notice of or, through reasonable due diligence, should know that a passenger is consuming an alcoholic beverage or beer within a seated sightseeing vehicle.
+For purposes of this subsection, "knowingly allow" means the driver or operator person has actual notice of or, through reasonable due diligence, should know that a passenger is consuming an alcoholic beverage or beer within a seated sightseeing vehicle.

 E. Three (3) violations of the alcohol prohibitions in this section within a permit year is a material violation and may subject a certificate holder to suspension or revocation of that certificate holder’s seated sightseeing vehicle permit.

-F. Seated sightseeing vehicle passengers must remain seated at all times when the vehicle is in operation.
+E. F. Seated sightseeing vehicle passengers must remain seated at all times when the vehicle is in operation.
 The certificate holder shall make clear on any company website that promotes a seated sightseeing vehicle, at points of sale, and upon entry to the seated sightseeing vehicle that passengers are to remain seated at all times the vehicle is in operation.
 Drivers shall ensure that passengers remain seated while the vehicle is in operation.

-6.78.250 - Return of passengers' property.
+6.78.230 250 - Return of passengers' property.

 A driver of a seated sightseeing vehicle shall immediately attempt to return to a passenger any property left by the passenger in the seated sightseeing vehicle.
 If unable to locate the passenger, the driver shall turn the property into the certificate holder's company office at the end of the driver's shift or at the first available opportunity.
 In such cases, the certificate holder shall make a good faith effort to locate the passenger, and, if not successful, hold the property in storage at its location for at least thirty days, unless otherwise directed by the director.

-6.78.260 - Compliance with provisions.
+6.78.240 260 - Compliance with provisions.

 Every driver granted a permit under this article shall comply with all metropolitan government, state, and federal laws.
 Failure to do so may result in disciplinary actions including suspension and up to revocation of the seated sightseeing vehicle driver's permit.